Clear Thinking In Uncertainty

 Mental shortcuts can be helpful.
 But they can also make your understanding too narrow.

-You may notice patterns that aren’t really there.
+You may see patterns that aren’t really there.

 You may hold onto first impressions even when new information shows something different.